oasis-open/cti-stix-visualization/README.md

 Upload a JSON file, paste some valid JSON text, or provide the URL for an external JSON file.
 Hope for the best.

+If you wish to integrate the visualizer into your own web application, just include stix2viz.js on your page.
+Then use `vizInit()` followed by `vizPackage()` to visualize your STIX content.
+Finally, use `vizReset` if you need to clear the graph.

 ### Acknowlegements

 The icons used in the generated graphs are by Bret Jordan, licensed under the